rafalp/Misago/dev-docs/plugins/hooks/create-prefetch-post-feed-related-objects-hook.md

     thread_updates: Iterable[ThreadUpdate] | None=None,
     attachments: Iterable[Attachment] | None=None,
     users: Iterable['User'] | None=None,
-) -> 'PrefetchPostsFeedRelatedObjects':
+) -> 'PrefetchPostFeedRelatedObjects':
     ...
 ```

-Misago function used to create a `PrefetchPostsFeedRelatedObjects` object, which is used to prefetch related objects for items displayed on a posts feed.
+Misago function used to create a `PrefetchPostFeedRelatedObjects` object, which is used to prefetch related objects for items displayed on a posts feed.

 ### Arguments